Adam-Howarth/nameof-ts/README.md

 # ts-nameof
-Produces the name of a variable, type, or member as the string constant
+Produces the name of a variable, type, or member as the string constant from a lambda function